Biochemistry meets spirit

 People who have had mystical experiences often report a sense of oneness with the universe, a feeling of being part of something vast and infinite, and a sense of awe or wonder at the beauty and complexity of the world.
 This is an integral part of the Ayahuasca or Magic Mushroom journey.
 Here is why it is so important for your spiritual healing.

-By Bianca February 21, 2023
+February 21, 2023

 Can Ayahuasca help with Depression?
 With rising levels of depression in this fast paced world, many look at alternative methods to tackle their mental health and wellbeing.
 Psychedelic substances like psilocybin, ketamine and MDMA are being gradually legalized in more and more countries, for the treatment of conditions like Post-Traumatic Stress Disorder (PTSD), Anxiety Disorders and Depression.
 What about Ayahuasca?
 Can Ayahuasca help with Depression?
 In this article we take a critical look at this topic, the possible benefits and the risks involved.
 Ayahuasca and Depression

-By Bianca January 25, 2023
+January 25, 2023

-By Bianca November 13, 2021
+By Bianca Vine of the Soul November 13, 2021

 Here I talk about my personal journey, my own challenges and how I overcame them with RTT and Ayahuasca.